khalidxansari/khalidxansari/README.md

-- 👋 Hi, I’m @khalidxansari
+👋 Hi, I’m Khalid Ansari (@khalidxansari)

-- 👀 I’m interested in Digital Asset and Media Management and Data Analysis.
+📚 I’m passionate about Digital Asset and Media Management, with a focus on using AI-driven workflows to enrich metadata and make unexplored archives more accessible.

-- 🌱 I’m currently learning Python, R, Tableau & D3.
+🧠 I’m currently exploring Python for computer vision, R for data analysis, and interactive visualizations with Tableau and D3.js.

-- 💞️ I’m looking to collaborate on data collection and data visualization projects.
+🧭 My research bridges Digital Humanities, AI, and Cultural Memory, with a deep interest in oral histories and open access GLAM collections.

-- 😄 Pronouns: He/Him
+🗣️ Pronouns: He/Him

-- ⚡ Fun fact: I am fluent in 5 languages and 3 of them lack written script.
+🌍 Fun fact: I’m fluent in five languages, and three of them have no written script—a powerful reminder of the value of oral traditions.

 <!---
 khalidxansari/khalidxansari is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.